stavros-k/docs/docs/software/zabbix/agent/agent-installation.md

 C:\zabbix\bin\zabbix_agent2.exe --config C:\zabbix\conf\zabbix_agent2.conf --start
 ```

-Now, if you have enabled Auto Regsitration on your Zabbix Server, you should see it on your Hosts
+Now, if you have enabled Auto Registration on your Zabbix Server, you should see it on your Hosts

 ### SmartMonTools